DarkWanderer/Elite-Log-Agent/README.md

 ![ELA logo](EliteLogAgent/Resources/elite-dangerous-icon.ico)

+:warning::warning::warning:PROJECT SUSPENDED:warning::warning::warning:

+The current tragic and unforgivable events are sending waves of impact throughout the world.
+Unfortunately, for this project, the ripple means that there is no possiblity to pay for hosting of ClickOnce update files - which are at the heart of fast & seamless updates ELA was providing.
+This may change in future - however, at the moment I have no choice but to recommend to move to alternative software

+Thank you for everyone who used and helped to improve this software

 # Elite Log Agent

 A Windows utility, sitting in tray.
 Feeds your commander data to INARA and/or EDSM sites.
 Also helps other players by sharing trade/commodity/outfitting data via EDDN